 We recently named 11 team members as associates, recognizing their contributions to CTA, our projects, and our communities.
 These individuals are explorers and innovators, driving our business forward by supporting our culture, building successful teams, and focusing on continuous improvement.
 They demonstrate leadership while advocating for and recognizing others.
-They’re active with both professional and charitable organizations, and ultimately, work and live by the Golden Rule.
+They’re active with both professional and charitable organizations, and treat all within their sphere with the utmost respect.

 Take a few minutes to learn more about each of them.

 Alan joined Cushing Terrell four years ago and represents the firm in the E+ Business Partners Program with NorthWestern Energy.
 He works with clients to implement energy saving measures and projects, while offering additional services Cushing Terrell can provide as a multi-disciplinary A/E firm.

 Previously with Yellowstone Electric Co. for nearly 30 years, Alan was an owner of the company for five years.
 Additionally, he worked in the field as an electrician for 10 years, later “moving into the office” to provide estimates and manage projects.

 Alan has a degree in electrical technology and business management, and this dual background has served him well in his current position.
 He prides himself on helping our clients find cost-effective solutions that enhance their operations and increase their bottom lines.

 He enjoys hunting and fishing, but most often you’ll find him helping his family and friends by doing odd jobs and fixing things.
 He’s served on the boards of the Billings Builders Exchange, Zoo Montana, the Montana chapter of the National Electrical Contractors Association, and Moss Mansion.

 Dawn is a senior interior designer in Billings and leads our interior design service sector for Montana.
 She’s been with Cushing Terrell for nearly 15 years, and her current focus is healthcare facility design.